ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-2. Update the `Init()`, run `configure` in the go routine when the plugin is initialized.
+2. Update the `Init()`, and run `configure` in the go routine when the plugin is initialized.
 Make sure the example configuration is sent AFTER the client object is initialized.
 ```go
 func (p *Client) Init() (err error) {
 	p.connection, err = grpc.Dial("unix",